Do you want to know a little more about how crazy weird I am?

 I also am friends with the two co-producers as well.

-I was warned that I might but I didn’t.
+They warned me that I might, but I didn’t.

-Some of the stories were funny, some were heart-wrenching and some were just plain awesome.
+Some stories were funny, some were heart-wrenching, and some were just plain exceptional.

 This is the gist, each year and in each city, there is a different cast.

-As to keep it fresh, new, exciting and different.
+As to keep it new, exciting, and different.

 So if you go to Chicago in 2013 and then to Indiana the same year, it will be two different casts.